 Pro Football Hall of Famer Louis Creekmur, who played for the Detroit Lions from 1950 to 1959, suffered decades of cognitive decline before his death.

-Linebacker John Grimsley of the Houston Oilers died of an accidental gunshot wound to the chest.
+Linebacker John Grimsley of the Houston Oilers died of an accidental gunshot wound to the chest in 2008.
 Analysis of his brain tissue confirmed damage to the neurofibrillary tangles that had begun to affect his behavior and memory.